Edward Miller, Program Director

 This course introduces students to the comprehensive urban planning process.
-Students will engage in data collection and analysis.
-Students will engage in data collection and analysis, and will critique existing comprehensive plans.
+Students will engage in data collection and analysis and will critique existing comprehensive plans.
 Prerequisites: Urban Plng 300 and Geography 391 with a grade of C or better in both courses, Geography 471 (may be taken concurrently).

 Urban Planning 317 3 (crs.)

 Land Use Regulation

 An overview of the purposes, theoretical and legal issues, tools and techniques of land use planning and regulation.
 Prerequisites: Urban Planning 300/500 (may be taken concurrently with Urban Planning 317/517).
 317/517.

 Urban Planning 320 3 (crs.)

 An overview of urban housing including its recent history, the nature of the housing market, the impact of housing on society, government regulation and assistance, and new housing patterns.
 Prerequisites: Urban Planning 300/500 (may be taken concurrently with Urban Planning 320/520).
 320/520.